Blue Java banana: Taxonomy and nomenclature

 In Hawaii it is known as the 'Ice Cream banana' and in Fiji as the 'Hawaiian banana'.
-It is also called 'Krie' in the Philippines and 'Cenizo' in Central America.
+It is also called 'Krie' in the Philippines, 'Kepok Awu' in Indonesia and 'Cenizo' in Central America.

 Description

-Blue Java bananas can grow to a height of 4.5 to 6 m.
-They are cold-tolerant and are wind-resistant because of their strong pseudostems and root systems.
+Blue Java banana trees can grow to a height of 4.5 to 6 m.
+They are cold-tolerant and wind-resistant because of their strong pseudostems and root systems.
 The leaves are silvery green in color.

 The fruit bunches are small, bearing seven to nine hands.
-The fruit are 18 to 23 cm in length and exhibit a characteristic silvery blue color when unripe.
+The fruit are 18 to 23 cm in length and exhibit a characteristic silvery green color when unripe where the silveriness is caused by heavy coat of wax.
 The fruit turn a pale yellow when ripe, with white creamy flesh.
 They bloom around 15 to 24 months after planting and can be harvested after 115 to 150 days.
+The bananas have bumps called "knuckles" due to their passing resemblance to human knuckles.

 Uses

 Blue Java bananas are popular bananas that can be eaten fresh or cooked.
-They are known for their fragrant flavour which has a vanilla-like custard taste.
-The fruit goes well with ice cream.
+They are known for their fragrant flavor which has a vanilla-like custard taste.

 They are also popular as ornamentals and shade plants for their unusual blue coloration, large size, and tolerance to temperate climates.